 VOLUNTEER IN CAMBODIA

-GVI VOLUNTEER WORK IN CAMBODIA
+GVI VOLUNTEER PROJECTS IN CAMBODIA

 Volunteering is frequently undervalued by new graduates and many do not add these experiences to their resume.
 This is a mistake as many hiring managers say that mentioning community service projects was a deciding factor in selecting a specific candidate.
 Volunteering helps you prove that you’re helpful, that you truly care and that you are passionate about cause.
 In short, it shows that you’re someone any company would love to have on their team.

 Learning to cope in a foreign country is always something that will add to your CV (and your life story).
-During your time in Cambodia learn to communicate effectively with persons of all ages, different levels of education and a completely different culture.
+During your time in Cambodia you’ll learn to communicate effectively with persons of all ages, different levels of education, and a completely different culture.
 You’ll also learn to be adaptable and resilient.
 But, the most important thing you’ll gain is a sense of relatedness to a greater global community, specifically with friends and personal connections in Cambodia.

 OUR VIDEOS & TESTIMONIALS

 We are launching our programs in Cambodia in 2018.
 In the meantime, take a look at some inspiring videos from our other volunteer projects in Asia!